 Some T-cell lymphomas develop in the skin.
 We have separate information on T-cell skin lymphomas.

 T-cell lymphomas are rare.
-They make up about 1 in 10 cases of lymphoma.
+Around 700 people are diagnosed with T-cell lymphomas in the UK each year.
+They account for around 1 in 10 cases of non-Hodgkin lymphoma.

 - The human T-lymphotropic virus 1 (HTLV1) is linked with development of adult T-cell leukaemia/lymphoma (ATLL).

-- Past infection with Epstein-Barr virus (EBV) is linked to the development of many types of lymphoma, including angioimmunoblastic T-cell lymphoma (AITL).
+- Past infection with Epstein-Barr virus (EBV) is linked to the development of a range of lymphomas, including angioimmunoblastic T-cell lymphoma (AITL).

 - Enteropathy-associated T-cell lymphoma (EATL) is linked with coeliac disease.

 Remember that T-cell lymphomas are very rare and most people with these conditions do not develop lymphoma.

 Symptoms of T-cell lymphomas can vary depending on the particular type of lymphoma you have and where it develops in your body.

 The most common symptom of lymphoma is a swollen lymph node or nodes.
 Skin rashes or symptoms involving the skin are more common in some types of T cell lymphomas.
 Lymphoma that starts in the lymph nodes is called ‘nodal lymphoma’.
 However, many T-cell lymphomas develop outside the lymph nodes or in the organs – for example, in the liver, bone marrow, gut or skin.
 Lymphoma that starts outside the lymph nodes is called ‘extranodal’ lymphoma.

 Extranodal lymphoma can cause many different symptoms, such as a swollen liver or spleen, a skin rash, or abnormal blood counts.
 These varied symptoms can make it difficult to diagnose T-cell lymphomas.